 KIDS SAFETY DAY:

-The Division of Public Safety hosts several Kids Safety Day training sessions.
-This free course teaches kids important safety practices such as how to stay safe when confronted with strangers, what to do if they are lost and how to call 911 for help to name a few.
+Twice a year, Special Services hosts Kids Safety Day training sessions.
+This free course for children or grandchildren of Penn Affiliates teaches kids important safety practices such as how to stay safe when confronted with strangers, what to do if they are lost, and how to call 911 for help to name a few.